 A Chapter 7 bankruptcy for businesses means that the company ceases all operations unless the operations are continued by the bankruptcy trustee.
 This Chapter 7 Trustee is appointed almost immediately and has the responsibility of examining the business’s finances.
 He or she will liquidate the assets and distribute the proceeds to the creditors.
 This may mean some, if not all, employees could lose their jobs.

 In California, there are 2 state exemptions systems you could choose from.
-Most debtors who have substantial home equity prefer System 1, while System 2 is better for debtors who have a lot of money or other valuables.
+Most debtors who have substantial home equity prefer System 1, or 704 exemptions, while System 2, or 703 exemptions, is better for debtors who have a lot of money or other valuables.
 In System 1, a homestead exemption can protect a certain amount of equity in your primary residence.
 For example:

 When deciding about filing for bankruptcy, you may be concerned about your ability to keep certain assets or hoping that your debt will be discharged.
 Our Beverly Hills Chapter 7 lawyers can help ensure you understand what assets and debts will and won't be discharged with the bankruptcy process.

-Assets which we work to help you keep include insurance policies, retirement assets, your house and vehicles, personal effects, jewelry, and more.
+Assets that we work to help you keep include insurance policies, retirement assets, your real estate property and vehicles, personal effects, jewelry, and more.
 We are here to protect your rights and keep you informed every step of the way.

 The type of debts which may not be discharged under Chapter 7 include: